NamanKatewa/notes/content/Web Technologies/TCP IP.md

 **Hypertext Transfer Protocol**

-- Access data over WWW.
+- Access data over WWW .
 It transfers the data in the form of plain text, audio, video.
 - Efficiency to use in a hypertext env, rapid jumps from one document to another

 ## SNMP